My blog has moved to http://frameshiftcoaching.wordpress.com. Please update your links!

 Quality isn't necessarily correlated with ordeal size.So I tested out that last bike on the street, and guess what?
 Now I have a bike.
 No ordeal required :)

-"It’s a great idea but unfortunately that’s all it is: an idea.
+Two posts ago, I introduced the concept of writing a purge.
+Rachel, a writer, was resisting finishing her novel because of fear of failure.
+So I had her purge the thoughts in her head about writing, to see how her fear manifests itself."It’s a great idea but unfortunately that’s all it is: an idea.
 I lack the necessary writing skills to bring this project to reality.
 I can’t do dialogue at all.
 Writing a script would be way over my head.
 I should just stick to what I do best which is premises.

 I just don’t have the kind of brain for plot twists and catchy dialogue.
 There are people out there for whom writing comes easy.
 The fact that it is hard for me is a sign that I should just leave it to the pros.